Henri Bedimo: Montpellier

 At the start of the 2012–13 season, Bedimo started in the first six matches in the left–back position, as Montpellier made a bad start to the season, losing three times.
 He was also in the starting eleven for Montpellier's debut in Champions League football, a 2–1 loss at home to Arsenal in the group stage, However, Bedimo was sidelined for three weeks, due to a combination of injury and suspension.
-It wasn't until on 20 October 2012 when he returned to the starting line–up, as the club lost 2–1 against Stade Rennais.
+On 20 October 2012, he returned to the starting line–up, as the club lost 2–1 against Stade Rennais.
 Since returning from the sidelines, he started in the next six matches for Montpellier before being dropped to the substitute bench in favour of Abdelhamid El Kaoutari.
 By mid–December, Bedimo managed to regain his place in the left–back position for the rest of the 2012–13 season.
 He then helped the club keep three consecutive clean sheets between 16 February 2013 and 1 March 2013.
 Despite missing one match through suspension later in the season, he went on to make forty–two appearances in all competitions, as the 2012–13 season saw the club unsuccessfully defended the league title.